 The wooden plank boardwalk is 2.7 miles long-running on the southern shore of Coney Island connecting the amusement parks and Coney Island attractions as well as the waterfront and is a New York City designated landmark.

 The Coney Island boardwalk also connects to the Steeplechase Pier near the original site of the historic Steeplechase Park and is the only remaining pier on Coney Island beach.
 The pier dates back to 1904 and is where you can get the best panoramic view of Coney Island.

 Coney Island Beach

 One of the best things to do at Coney Island is enjoy the actual beach.
-It’s hard to imagine beaches in New York City, but one of the most popular beaches to visit, due to all the Coney Island activities is right here in Coney Island.
+It’s hard to imagine beaches in New York City, but one of the most popular of all the beaches in Brooklyn to visit, due to all the Coney Island activities is right here in Coney Island.

 Coney Island beach is 3 miles of sandy beaches and shoreline perfect for sunbathing, swimming, beach volleyball, and other fun beach bum activities all just steps away from all the fun at the boardwalk and amusement parks.

 The beach runs from West 37th Street to Manhattan Beach, then entire Riegelmann Boardwalk also runs along Coney Island Beach.